nihal-rao/super-resolution-CNN/README.md

 ## Training

 As per the paper,the 91-image set is used for training.
-Set5 is used for evaluation. prepare.py can be used` to create custom dataset.
+Set5 is used for evaluation.

+Alternately, prepare.py can be used to create custom dataset.

 ```bash
 python train.py --train-file "/91-image_x3.h5" \